Last Updated on December 6, 2023 by Sharon Advik

 There are 333 native lenses now available for the Canon 80D’s Canon EF/EF-S lens mount.

-A sensor-based image stabilization feature is absent from the Canon 80D, yet 113 of its lenses already offer optical image stabilization.
+A sensor-based image stabilization feature is absent from the Canon 80D, yet 113 of its lenses offer optical image stabilization.

 Weatherproof Canon 80D Lenses